18F/18f.gsa.gov/_posts/2022-06-28-senior-executives-pt1.md

 3. Initiate more direct interaction to build rapport
 4. Use stories as leading indicators

-_Special thanks to the following people for contributing to this series, including Daniel Yi, Matt Cloyd, Mike Gintz, Anne Peterson, and Waldo Jaquith._
+_Special thanks to the following people for contributing to this series, including Daniel Yi, Matt Cloyd, Mike Gintz, Anne Petersen, and Waldo Jaquith._